SergeyShustikov/PRISM/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6190091/112744311-a70eaf80-8fa7-11eb-8378-ac91cee5773b.png">
 </p>
 <b>PRISM is the Flutter architecture framework.
-The name PRISM is short for Presenter, Router, Interactor, Screen and Model which are core components of this architecture.
+The name PRISM is short for Provider, Router, Interactor, Screen and Model which are core components of this architecture.
 This framework is designed for mobile apps with a large number of engineers and nested states.</b>

 <br>The PRISM architecture provides: